maximalink/jquery_sortable_tree/README.md

 ## I want to try!
 I need tests!

-1. I'm develop gem with test app [the_sortable_tree_test_app](https://github.com/the-teacher/the_sortable_tree_test_app).
-You can clone it and see some testcase-pages for gem
-2. Sorry, but I have not tests for this gem.
+1. Sorry, but I have not tests for this gem.
 Gem is so simple.
 It's easy to test only with test app.
-3. You can write some tests, if your need.
+2. You can write some tests, if you need.
 I will be happy certainly.
-4. No!
+3. No!
 I know RSpec.
 I can write tests.
 But I have not reasons to write tests here.

 ##  Аcknowledgment